 ---

 effort controls reasoning depth for the skill.
-Values are low, medium, and high.
+Values are low, medium, high, xhigh, and max (session-only).
 Use low for quick lookups or boilerplate generation, medium for most tasks, and high for deep analysis that requires careful reasoning:

 ---